hugsy/gef/docs/commands/heap.md

 The `heap` command provides information on the heap chunk specified as argument.
 For the moment, it only supports GlibC heap format (see [this link](http://code.woboq.org/userspace/glibc/malloc/malloc.c.html#malloc_chunk) for `malloc` structure information).
-Syntax to the subcommands is pretty straight forward :
+Syntax to the subcommands is straight forward:

 ```
 gef➤ heap <sub_commands>